hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 Send and receive calls must be compatible with the definitions of the streams in the dataflow blocks and must be matched across PEs.
 In particular, if there is a send from PE `A` to PE `B`, there must be one or more corresponding receives from PE `B` to PE `A`.
 Similarly, if there is a receive at PE `B`, there must be one or more corresponding sends with destination `B`.
-Such a pair of matched send and receive statements for a stream is called a *stream edge* from `A` to `B`.
+Such a pair of matched send and receive's for a stream is called a *stream edge* from `A` to `B`.

+Note that a receive operation does not imply that any data is actually received, it merely declares the existence of a receiving virtual communication channel.

 *Deadlocks*.
 Failure to construct proper stream edges may result in a *deadlock*.
-The compiler will check these constraints and report potential deadlocks on a best-effort basis [Discuss].
+The compiler will check these constraints and report potential deadlocks on a best-effort basis.

 *Data Races*.
 Receiving from the same stream multiple times concurrently is considered a data race on the stream.
+Two receives are considered concurrent if they are not ordered by `after`.

 #### Managing Concurrency with `after`

-The `after` statement is used to trigger a computation after a completion has been received, and introduce ordering constraints between tasks.
+Inside a `task` block, the `after` statement is used to trigger a computation after a completion has been received, and introduce ordering constraints between tasks.
 These can be used to avoid data races on strams and arrays.